 About Bird Rescue, Placement & Sanctuary Organizations

-But whether you are looking to donate or volunteer, to plan your estate, to place your bird, or to start your own nonprofit bird rescue organization, it is important to first distinguish between legitimate organizations and substandard operations that are simply exploiting the situation for their personal benefit at the public’s-and the birds’- expense.
+But whether you are looking to donate or volunteer, to plan your estate, to place your bird, or to start your own nonprofit bird rescue group, it is important to first distinguish between legitimate organizations and substandard operations that are simply exploiting the situation for their personal benefit at the public’s – and the birds’ – expense

 Taking Flight!
 African Grey Parrots at Central VA Parrot Sanctuary See the YouTube here.

 Avian rescue and shelter organizations in the U.S. and abroad range from small, home based rescue groups that provide temporary care and placement for birds in need to large sanctuaries that provide lifetime care for hundreds of birds.
-To fairly evaluate each organization’s merits, many factors related to animal care, ethics, organizational management, education and advocacy must be considered.
+The quality of animal care, ethics, organizational management, education and advocacy are among the factors to be considered.
 Regardless of their differences in size, location, or available resources, certain qualities are universal among ethical avian rescue organizations.
-Here are a few things to look for:

-Superior Avian Care – A safe, healthy and clean environment where birds are provided with ample space, a nutritious diet, and appropriate medical care, a variety of enrichment activities so they can enjoy their full range of natural behaviors, as well as plentiful out-of-cage time, opportunities to socialize with other birds and to exercise and free fly in a safe, supervised area.
-Each bird’s individual physical and behavioral needs are always put before the desires and expectations of their humane caretakers
+Superior Avian Care – A safe, healthy and clean environment where birds are provided with ample space, a nutritious diet, qualified medical care, and a variety of enrichment activities that allows them to enjoy their full range of natural behaviors.
+Socialization with other birds and the ability to exercise and free fly in a safe supervised area is essential.
+Each bird’s individual physical and behavioral needs are always put before the desires and expectations of their human caretakers

-Professional Management – It takes more than good intentions to run a professional and sustainable nonprofit avian rescue, placement, or sanctuary organization.
+Professional Management – It takes more than good intentions to run a professional and sustainable nonprofit avian shelter organization.
 Taking in large numbers of birds-especially long-lived species like macaws and cockatoos-without sufficient resources can easily overwhelm an avian care facility’s ability to provide proper care, and conditions can quickly deteriorate.

 Look for organizations with sound infrastructure, solid management, and a funding plan that will enable them to succeed long-term.
 They should comply with all federal, state, and legal requirements governing nonprofit organizations, have an active, independent board of directors without conflicts of interest, and offer transparency relating to their mission, animal care, and funding practices.